 ELEC token use (ERC-20)

 Energy producers participating in the marketplace are required to own ELEC tokens in order to offer electricity plans to consumers, as followed:

 Small energy producers: 200 ELEC (~16USD @ ICO price) per 1kWp of rated generation capacity

 Electricity retailers: at least 10,000 ELEC (~800USD @ ICO price)

-Network fees which includes the use of Omisego platform and the Ethereum blockchain is estimated for less than 1% of transaction volume and will be payed exclusively via ELEC tokens
+Network fees which include the use of the Omisego platform and the Ethereum blockchain is estimated for less than 1% of transaction volume and will be paid exclusively via ELEC tokens

 Additional services for consumers